UPDATED JULY 2020:

 Also, I really like that you can add other uses, so you can easily outsource your customer support but still have a central place for all relevant team members – including yourself – to be able to access the necessary information.

 There’s a number of feature requests in the queue to make this system better.
-While I haven’t changed to KartraTM‘s Help Desk yet, I’m looking forward to doing so in the near future.
+While I haven’t changed to Kartra’s Help Desk yet, I’m looking forward to doing so in the near future.
 (Which will also mean I can cancel my current help desk software subscription – one less monthly fee to keep paying.)

-One last feature of mention is the KartraTM University.
+One last feature of mention is the Kartraverse Training Portal.
 This is a training area that all KartraTM customers get access to and it walks you through how to use the various tools.

 There are a lot of features within KartraTM however they’ve kept it as simple as possible.
-(Oh, I love simplicity!)
+(I love simplicity!)

 The dashboard is easy to navigate and once you get a basic understanding of how it works, you’ll soon be able to get more advanced with it … if you want to.

 If you sell digital products, I highly recommend that you at least check out this software.
 Personally, it’s already saving me time and money.
 Not to mention being so much easier paying for and logging into just one account instead of several.

 I see this as a tool that can help get an online business up and running quickly, professionally and affordably.

 You can find out more about KartraTM by clicking here.